asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

         }
     }

-    // == if there are no surrounding enemy groups there is nothing more to do if len(surrounding_enemy_grps) == 0 {
+    // == if there are no surrounding enemy groups there is nothing to do if len(surrounding_enemy_grps) == 0 {
         assert(
             group_life(blessed_grp) > 0,